2020 Republican National Convention: Allocation of pledged delegates

+Planning and organizing of the convention

 Las Vegas, Nevada, and Charlotte, North Carolina, were mentioned as possible locations for the 2020 RNC due to their locations within "swing states."
 Neither had ever hosted a Republican National Convention, although Charlotte had hosted the 2012 Democratic National Convention.
 A Charlotte television station, WBTV, reported that Charlotte, Las Vegas, and "another unnamed city in Texas, which sources at the meeting said were likely either Dallas or San Antonio" were finalists to host the convention.

 Other sources named Dallas, Texas, and New York City, New York, as prospective hosts, while Las Vegas, Nevada; Nashville, Tennessee; Philadelphia, Pennsylvania; and San Antonio, Texas had been under consideration earlier.
 However, Charlotte was the only city in the country to officially submit a bid for the convention.
 On July 18, 2018, the RNC Site Selection Committee voted unanimously to recommend holding the convention in Charlotte.
 The Republican National Committee made the selection official on July 20.

 Following President Trump's rally in Greenville, North Carolina, the Charlotte City Council proposed retracting their bid to host the convention.
 All nine Democrats on the city council voted on a measure calling Trump a racist for his statement ("good people on both sides" of the statue debate).
 The city met in closed sessions with an attorney regarding their contract to host the convention.
 A conclusion was made that breaking the contract would likely end with the city being taken to court and forced to host the convention.
 A resolution was eventually approved by the Charlotte City Council.